LiberAI/NSpM/README.md

 #### Pre-generated data

-You can extract pre-generated data and model checkpoints from [here](https://github.com/LiberAI/NSpM/blob/7b2ac24f3d58df31c8e8b411d915c1a27429cc98/data/art_30.zip?raw=true) in folders having the respective names.
+You can extract pre-generated data and model checkpoints from [here](https://nspm-models.s3.eu-west-2.amazonaws.com/v2/art_30.zip) (1.1 GB) in folders having the respective names.

 #### Manual Generation (Alternative to using pre-generated data)